intellectronica/skillz/README.md

 ## Features

 - Recursively discovers every `SKILL.md` beneath the provided skills root (default: `~/.skillz`) and creates one MCP tool per skill slug (derived from the skill `name`).
-- Tool calls return the skill instructions, metadata, and resource metadata (absolute paths, relative paths, and deterministic `resource://skillz/...` URIs) so clients can fetch supporting files directly or via `ctx.read_resource`.
+- Tool calls return the skill instructions, metadata, and resource metadata (absolute paths, relative paths, deterministic `resource://skillz/...` URIs, and a `runnable` flag) so clients can fetch supporting files directly or via `ctx.read_resource` and easily spot helper scripts.
 - Optional `script` execution copies the skill to a temp directory, applies file/env/stdin payloads, runs the script with the right interpreter, and returns stdout/stderr/output metadata.
 - Supports `stdio`, `http`, and `sse` transports through FastMCP so you can connect the server to a variety of MCP clients.